ethical-se/ese-practices/practices/ESE-StoryValuation.md

 ### Goal and Purpose

 > *As a responsible software engineer, I want to craft working software that delivers value to users and other stakeholders while not harming any individuals, society and/or the planet.
-I also want to identify goal conflicts so that adequate tradeoffs can be found.*
+I want to identify goal conflicts so that adequate tradeoffs can be found.*

 Not doing any of the activities in ESE is possible, but may cause harm in the long run.[^3]